singular-gpispace/modular/README.md

 ```
 We will provide two examples of computation using the package.
 The first is for the computation of the image of a rational map.
 The second is for the computation of Groebner bases.

-##  Run example for computation of a rational map.
+##  Example for modular computation of the image of a rational map.
 In this example, we compute the image of a quintic plane curve by the the degree 5 Veronese embedding.
 In Singular, now do what follows below.

 ```bash